Exploring Fatty Liver Disease: The Impact of NR and NMN on Liver Health and Glucose Regulation

 NR:

-Limited research exists on NR’s impact on glucose regulation.
-The direct effects of NR on glucose disposal and insulin sensitivity are not well-documented.
+Limited research exists on NR’s impact on glucose regulation, with direct effects on glucose disposal and insulin sensitivity not well-documented.

 NMN:

-NMN has shown some potential in improving glucose disposal, particularly with insulin infusion.
+NMN has demonstrated some potential in improving glucose disposal during insulin infusion.
 However, the clinical significance of these effects remains minimal, indicating that NMN alone may not offer substantial benefits for glucose management.

 Practical Considerations for Supplement Use